viacheslav-lasukov/PMBoK6/Tools and Techniques/Team Building.md

 While [[team building]] is essential during the initial stages, it should be a continuous process.

-Changes in a [[Project Environment]] are inevitable, and to manage them effectively, a continuous or renewed team-building effort may be applied.
+Changes in a [[Environment]] are inevitable, and to manage them effectively, a continuous or renewed team-building effort may be applied.

 The [[Project Manager]] should continually monitor team functionality and performance to determine if any actions are needed to prevent or correct various team problems.